lzolyomi/Data-Challenge-1-template/README.md

     - Load your train and test data (Make sure its downloaded beforehand!)
     - Initializes the neural network as defined in the `Net.py` file.
     - Initialize loss functions and optimizers.
 If you want to change the loss function/optimizer, do it here.
-    - define number of training epochs and batch size
+    - Define number of training epochs and batch size
     - Check and enable GPU acceleration for training.
     - Train the neural network and perform evaluation on test set at the end of each epoch.
     - Finally, save your trained model's weights so that you can reload them.